marod424/cabo-san-matthew/content/posts/hello-neighbor.md

 <h1 style="text-align: center">7.1 / 10</h1>

-What's behind door number two?
+What's behind door number one?
 There is a strange desire in knowing what goes on within someone else's home, the secrets they keep behind their walls, which interior designers they follow on social media, and what snacks they have in their fridge.

 This curious game, heightened by a glimpse of intrigue, lets you explore that desire -- but not without tension.
 The neighbor appears to be up to no good; hold my bowling ball, I'm going in.